Flowers and Bullets Collective

 Tucson Village Farm

 We have been working with TVF since 2011.
 The site has a large farm across the street from Trader Joe’s near the riverbed.
 The operation includes an extensive vegetable garden, chickens, a mushroom shed, play area, and outdoor classroom space.
-CSGP interns help with CSGP interns help with TVF’s gardening and nutrition programs for a variety of schools and community groups.
+SGW interns help with TVF’s gardening and nutrition programs for a variety of schools and community groups.
 They also offer a weekly farmer’s market and give tours to the general public.